ibm-cloud-docs/security-compliance/getting-started.md

 {: #gs-scope}
 {: step}

 A scope is the grouping of resources that you want to evaluate.
-For help creating a scope, see [Targeting your resources](/docs/security-compliance?topic=security-compliance-scopes).
+For help with creating a scope, see [Targeting your resources](/docs/security-compliance?topic=security-compliance-scopes).

 ## Optional: Review available profiles
 {: #gs-profile}